julianmachnitzke/seed-urbs/README.md

     * The official [Python Tutorial](https://docs.python.org/3/tutorial/index.html) walks you through the language's basic features.
     * [Learn Python the Hard Way](https://learnpythonthehardway.org/book/preface.html).
 It is meant for programming beginners.
   - The book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) best summarises the capabilities of the packages installed here.
 It starts with IPython, then adds NumPy, slowly fades to pandas and then shows first basic, then advanced data conversion and analysis recipes.
 Visualization with matplotlib is given its own chapter, both with and without pandas.
-  - For a huge buffet of appetizers showing the capabilities of Python for scientific computing, I recommend browsing this [gallery of interesting IPython Notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).
+  - For a huge buffet of appetizers showing the capabilities of Python for scientific computing, we recommend browsing this [gallery of interesting IPython Notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).